ole00/afterburner/README.md

   </pre>

 * Erase the GAL chip.
-Before writing / programming the chip it must be erased - even if it is a branch new chip that has not been used before.
+Before writing / programming the chip it must be erased - even if it is a brand new chip that has not been used before.
 Use the following command:
   <pre>
   ./afterburner e -t [GAL type]